ebartile/ticketmaster/README.md

 # Ticketmaster

-This project utilizes both JavaScript and Python to interact with Ticketmaster's services.
+This project utilizes Python to interact with Ticketmaster's services.
 To run the application, follow these steps:

-1. Navigate to the `js` directory using the command line:
-    ```bash
-    cd js
-    ```

-2. Install the necessary dependencies using Yarn:
-    ```bash
-    yarn -cwd .
-    ```

-3. Return to the main project directory:
-    ```bash
-    cd ..
-    ```

-4. Run the Python script to execute the main application:
+1. Run the Python script to execute the main application:
     ```bash
     python3 main.py
     ```